dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

 `db.get(key)` (as described in the [hyperdb DEP][dep-hyperdb]) returns an array of nodes.
 If it is unambiguous what the consistent state of a key is, the array will have only that one value.
 If there is a conflict (ambiguity), multiple nodes will be returned.
+If a key has been deleted from the database, a node with the `deleted` flag will be returned; note that such "tombstone" nodes can still have a `value` field, which may contain application-specific metadata (such as a timestamp).

 If multiple nodes are returned from a `get`, the writer should attempt to merge the values (or chose one over the other) and write the result to the database